 Madagascar is the fourth largest island in the world.

 From 1895 France governed Madagascar.
 In 1960, the country became a fully independent country called the Malagasy Republic.
 It became the Democratic Republic of Madagascar in 1975 and the Republic of Madagascar in 1993.

-The capital of Madagascar is Antananarivo, home to over 2 million people.
+The capital of Madagascar is Antananarivo, home to around 1.4 million people.

 The official languages of Madagascar are Malagasy and French.

 Madagascar is home to over 29.6 million people as of 2023.

 The highest mountain in Madagascar is Maromokotro at 2876 m (9436 ft).